Our wonderful Volunteer Ambassadors are an important and valued part of Kintsugi Hope, and we are so

 people, Dianne now works alongside her husband in their local church, having numerous

-Dianne described herself as ‘tenacious person' until she experienced incredible
+Dianne described herself as ‘tenacious person' until she experienced incredible brokenness,

-the wonderful support of her family and friends she was restored and filled with hope.
+support of her family and friends she was restored and filled with hope.

 Her desire is to share the hope she received with others.